staff0rd/entityframework-migrations/README.md

 	},
 ~~~

-2. Open command prompt and execute;
+2. Open command prompt and execute the following.
+By default it will look for `config.json/Data:Default:ConnectionString`.
  ~~~
 cd /your/datacontext/directory
 dnx ef add MigrationName